mel-langhoff/relational_rails/docs/user_stories.md

 [ ] done

-User Story 16, Sort artist's albumren in Alphabetical Order by name
+User Story 16, Sort artist's album in Alphabetical Order by name

 As a visitor
-When I visit the artist's albumren Index Page
+When I visit the artist's albums Index Page
-Then I see a link to sort albumren in alphabetical order When I click on the link
+Then I see a link to sort albums in alphabetical order When I click on the link
-I'm taken back to the artist's albumren Index Page where I see all of the artist's albumren in alphabetical order Usability
+I'm taken back to the artist's albums Index Page where I see all of the artist's albums in alphabetical order

+Usability

 [ ] done